hoishing/natal/README.md

 - timezone, latitude and longitude database from [GeoNames]
     - auto aware of daylight saving for given time and location
 - natal chart data statistics
-    - element, qauality, and polarity counts
+    - element, quality, and polarity counts
     - planets in each houses
     - aspect pair counts
     - aspects cross reference table
-- docs with examples
-- tested with `pytest`
+- thoroughly tested with `pytest`

 ## Sample Charts